mach-composer/mach-composer-cli/docs/src/topics/deployment/config/aws.md

 ### Custom endpoint

-A site might have a couple of [endpoints](../../../reference/syntax/sites.md#endpoints) defined and for each endpoint MACH Composer will create:
+A site might have a couple of [endpoints](../../../reference/syntax/sites.md#endpoints) defined and for each endpoint MACH composer will create:

 - API Gateway + default routing
 - ACM Certificate (with DNS validation)